 Paul is a Legal Director in the Real Estate Team.
 Paul advises both national and international clients on a range of commercial real estate matters.

-Paul acts for asset managers, developers, investors, occupiers, high net worth individuals, funds and banks.
-In particular, he advises on asset management, sales and acquisitions, development transactions, leasehold yield projects and the real estate aspects of property finance.
+Paul primarily acts for developers, investors / high net worth individuals and occupiers.
+In particular, he advises on sales and acquisitions, development transactions and leasehold matters.

 Since the relaxation of the planning regulations in 2013, Paul has worked with investors and developers on a large number of permitted development transactions dealing with mixed use, office space and vacant sites.

-Paul thrives on getting involved in the early stages of a deal and providing strategic advice for structuring complicated property transactions.
-Clients have commented on this benefit resulting in deals being achieved as effectively and efficiently as possible, as well as more timely.
+Paul thrives on getting involved at the early stages of a deal and providing strategic advice for structuring complicated property transactions.
+Clients and colleagues alike have commented on this resulting in deals being achieved as effectively and efficiently as possible.

 Prior to joining Ashfords, Paul trained at national law firm Browne Jacobson before joining Fieldfisher in the City.